wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 * Thread safety

-Currently string immutability is included as opt-in, as the first step of a multi stage rollout and if it works well it will be [enabled by default on Ruby 3.0][2].
+Currently string immutability is included as opt-in, being the first step of a multi stage rollout and if it works well it will be [enabled by default on Ruby 3.0][2].
 So it still can end up being just an experiment.
 Time will tell.

+You can follow frozen string literals feature status in Ruby issue tracker [Feature #11473: Immutable String literal in Ruby 3][5]

 <!--more-->